-What does a bookkeeper do, anyway?
-A bookkeeper is a person who keeps track of every transaction in a business, be it credit or debit balances.
-From things as small as parking fees to the major ones such as property purchase, a bookkeeper will have those all written down neatly in a book.
+Bookkeeper definition: A bookkeeper is someone who keeps track of every transaction in a business, be it credit or debit balances.
+From things as small as parking fees to the major ones such as property purchases, a bookkeeper will have those all written down neatly in a book.
 They work daily to avoid missing out on something.

 History of the Bookkeeper